 2. The AMF sends UE Context Establishment Request to the PCF to retrieve the access and mobility control policy.
 The request includes the following information: UE Identity and, if available, Service Area Restrictions which is retrieved from the UDM during the update location procedure.

 3. The PCF gets policy subscription related information from the UDR and makes the authorization and policy decision.
 Then the PCF acknowledges the UE Context Establishment.
 The acknowledgement includes the following information: Service Area Restrictions, RFSP Index, UE Policy (e.g. NSSP, SSCMSP, DNN Selection Policy).

-Editor's note: For Service Area Restrictions adjusted by the V-PCF in roaming case, whether the V-PCF acknowledges the UE Context Establishment Request directly or combines them with the other polices from the H-PCF is FFS.
+In case of roaming, the V-PCF may adjust or replace Service Area Restrictions received from the H-PCF if a roaming agreement allows it.

 4. The AMF deploys the access and mobility control policy, which includes storing the Service Area Restrictions, provisioning the UE Policy and Service Area Restrictions to the UE and provisioning the RFSP index and Service Area Restrictions to the RAN.

 ===== End of Change =====